Music of San Marino

 San Marino is a small sovereign state located within the territory of Italy.
-It has a musical heritage which includes the 17th-century composer Francesco Maria Marini di Pesaro and the 20th-century composer Cesare Franchini Tassini (1925–2010).
+It has a musical heritage which includes the 17th-century composer Francesco Maria Marini and the 20th-century composer Cesare Franchini Tassini (1925–2010).

+Overview

+Among the more prominent Sammarinese musicians is the 17th-century composer Francesco Maria Marini.
+Other personalities include the composer Stefano Filippini (c.
+1601–1690), who was the maestro di cappella at a San Marino cathedral in 1675, while the noted luthier Marino Capicchioni (1895–1977) was born and raised in the country.